 As practitioners grapple with these challenging decisions in their authority work, important conversations are emerging in academic literature, conferences, forums, committees, and working groups.
-A significant monograph edited by Jane Sandberg, Ethical Questions in Name Authority Control, builds on previous ethical discussions in library literature to provide an ethical framework for the library community.
-Chapters explore such issues as self-determination, privacy, the impacts of colonialism, gender variance, transgender identities, the impacts of emerging technologies, and suggestions for how to solve some of the ethical challenges in this work.
-To bolster the development of each individual cataloger’s judgement, the library community is working toward the provision of better institutional guidance for the ethical application of cataloging principles.
-A new international committee is developing a code of ethics for catalogers which will address key issues.
+To bolster the development of each individual cataloger’s judgment, the library community is working toward the provision of better institutional guidance for the ethical application of cataloging principles.
+The Cataloging Ethics Steering Committee is a new international committee that is developing a code of ethics for catalogers which will address key issues (see https://sites.google.com/view/cataloging-ethics/home).
 Another resource produced by this committee is a growing cataloging ethics bibliography, providing catalogers a comprehensive curriculum for developing their awareness of the issues at stake and practical solutions for scenarios they may encounter in their work.
-Keeping abreast of the evolution of ethical authority control practice through studying the literature, participating in community developments, and applying ethical principles as they are learned will ensure catalogers have the understanding necessary to ethically provide library users with richly connected resources and useful information about the creators of those works.
+Keeping abreast of the evolution of ethical authority control practice through a study of the literature, participating in community developments, and applying ethical principles as they are learned will ensure catalogers have the understanding necessary to ethically provide library users with richly connected resources and useful information about the creators of those works.

 Into the future

 Various initiatives and pilot projects look to shape the future of authority control and identity management.
-Directed by the Library of Congress and contracted with Zepheira, BIBFRAME represents the future of bibliographic description that is increasingly plugged into the world of the semantic web and linked data.
+Directed by the Library of Congress and contracted with Zepheira, BIBFRAME represents a potential future of bibliographic description that is increasingly plugged into the world of the Semantic Web and linked data.
 BIBFRAME is a new encoding standard for bibliographic metadata and description that is aimed at replacing the current MARC 21 format.
-It promises improved interoperability for cooperative cataloging and sharing as well as connecting to broader non-library WWW communities.
-The development of BIBFRAME represents a move away from thinking of bibliographic metadata as carefully crafted records toward a focus on each element or attribute in a metadata record as data that can be combined and mixed in varying ways and levels not typical with current bibliographic description.
-The atomization of bibliographic description requires more reliance on authority control that is designed to provide consistent, predictable library metadata.
+It promises improved interoperability for cooperative cataloging and sharing as well as connecting to broader non-library Web communities.
+The development of BIBFRAME and other related linked data efforts represents a move away from thinking of bibliographic and authority metadata as carefully crafted records toward a focus on each element or attribute in a metadata record as data that can be combined and mixed in varying ways and levels not typical with current library metadata.
+This trend towards atomization of metadata records requires more reliance on authority control to provide consistent, predictable library metadata.

-The Linked Data for Libraries (LD4L) set of initiatives and grants represent the efforts of major academic institutions along with the Library of Congress and the PCC to develop guidelines for implementing the future of catalog metadata and description with BIBFRAME at its center in a shared, cooperative library community.
-Practical efforts center around catalog metadata creation, indexing, searching, and display as well as how larger WWW communities like Wikidata connect to these efforts.
+The Linked Data for Libraries (LD4L) set of initiatives and grants represents the efforts of major academic institutions, along with LC and the PCC, to develop guidelines for implementing the future of catalog metadata and description with BIBFRAME at its center in a shared, cooperative library community.
+Practical efforts center around catalog metadata creation, indexing, searching, and display as well as how larger Web communities like Wikidata connect to these efforts.
 How authority control will inform and shape this work is an area of future research and exploration.